Convex and concave decompositions of affine $3$-manifolds: Introduction

-By Theorem \ref{thm:concaveirr}, concave affine $3$-manifolds are irreducible.
-Theorem 0.1 of \cite{uaf} shows that a $2$-convex affine $3$-manifold is covered by a cell and hence is irreducible.

 So far, our results are on real projective $3$-manifolds.
 Now we go over to the result specific to affine $3$-manifolds.
-For affine $3$-manifolds, $\che M_{J}$ contains no hemispherical crescents since the developing map goes into the affine space $\bH$ strictly.

-\begin{thm} Let $M$ be a connected compact affine $3$-manifold with empty or convex boundary.
-Let $M^{s}$ denote the $M$ split along two-faced submanifolds of type II.
-Then either $M$ is an \hyperlink{term-hopf}{affine Hopf $3$-manifold} or $M^{s}$ decomposes into compact submanifolds as follows\,{\rm :} \begin{itemize} \item a $2$-convex affine $3$-manifold with convex boundary, \item toral $\pi$-submanifolds of type II in a concave affine $3$-manifold with compressible boundary with the virtually cyclic holonomy group, or \item concave affine $3$-manifolds of type II with boundary incompressible to themselves. \end{itemize} All of these submanifolds obtained above are prime $3$-manifolds. \end{thm} However, the above decomposition is not necessarily a prime decomposition.
+\begin{theorem} Let $M$ be a connected compact affine $3$-manifold with empty or convex boundary.
+Suppose that $M$ is neither complete affine nor bihedral and is not affine Hopf $3$-manifold. \begin{itemize} \item Let $M^{s}$ be the resulting real projective $3$-manifold after \hyperlink{term-spl}{splitting} along the two-faced totally geodesic submanifold of type I. \item Let $M^{(1)}$ be obtained by removing all concave affine manifolds of $M^{s}$. $M^{s}$ decomposes into concave affine manifolds of type I with boundary incompressible in $M^{s}$ and toral $\pi$-submanifolds of type I. \item Let $M^{(1)s}$ denote the $M^{(1)}$ split along the two-faced submanifold of type II. \end{itemize} Then $M^{(1)s}$ decomposes into compact submanifolds as follows\,{\rm :} \begin{itemize} \item a $2$-convex affine $3$-manifold with convex boundary, \item toral $\pi$-submanifolds of type II in concave affine $3$-manifolds with compressible boundary with the virtually cyclic holonomy group, or \item concave affine $3$-manifolds of type II with boundary incompressible in $M^{(1)}$. \end{itemize} Then the finally decomposed submanifolds from the decomposition are prime $3$-manifolds. \end{theorem} However, the above decomposition is not necessarily a prime decomposition.
+The following gives us a criterion for the primeness.

-We do not yet have any examples of nonconvex $2$-convex affine $3$-manifolds except for radiant ones nor a good idea how to classify $2$-convex affine $3$-manifolds with convex boundary.
-Some examples in Sullivan-Thurston \cite{SuTh} as the affine $4$-manifolds fibering over surfaces are $2$-convex.
-By projectivizing, we obtain $2$-convex real projective $3$-manifolds.
-(See also \cite{psconv} and \cite{HV}.)

-Also, we are trying to understand the concave affine $3$-manifolds with boundary incompressible into themselves.
-Since the boundary is concave for a concave affine $3$-manifold, we don't have a clear picture yet.
-Actually, we wish to obtain a more precise canonical decomposition theorem of an affine $3$-manifold into concave affine $3$-manifolds and $2$-convex affine $3$-manifolds similar to what we did for real projective surfaces as in \cite{cdcr1}, \cite{cdcr2}.

-Also, we are attempting to classify the toral $\pi$-submanifolds which might be more tractable.
-Answers to these questions would solve Goldman's question.
+\begin{corollary} Let $M$ be a connected compact affine $3$-manifold with empty or convex boundary.
+Suppose that there is no projectively embedded toral $\pi$-submanifold of type I or II in $M$.
+Then $M$ is irreducible or is an affine Hopf $3$-manifold and hence is prime. \end{corollary} We question whether that the above concave affine manifolds are maximal in the sense of \cite{psconv}.

+The following answers Goldman's question partially. \begin{corollary}[Choi-Wu] Suppose that $M$ is a connected closed affine manifold covered by a domain $\Omega$ in $\bR^{3}$.
+Then $M$ is either irreducible or is an affine Hopf $3$-manifold. \end{corollary}

+One significance of this paper is to see how far the techniques of \cite{uaf} and \cite{psconv} can be applied to solve this problem.
+We isolated some objects here.